Asia By Bus, Train and Boat

 Northern Vietnam is mountainous with many limestone rock formations.

-After the first big backpacking trip through SE Asia, from Thailand, through Laos, Cambodia and Vietnam to China, I visited Cambodia several more times, on motorcycle and as a backpacker.
-After riding every major road of the country, I feel that Angkor Wat and Phnom Penh are the best places to visit in Cambodia.
+After my first big backpacking trip through SE Asia, I have visited Cambodia several more times, on motorcycle and as a backpacker.
+After riding every major road of the country, I feel that Angkor Wat and Phnom Penh are the most interesting places to visit in Cambodia.

 My first visit to Cambodia's Angkor Wat during a three month tour of SE Asia and China.